 • How do the candidate’s performance, potential, or personal qualities compare to those of other well-qualified individuals in similar roles?
 Please provide specific examples.
 (300 words)

 • Please describe the most important piece of constructive feedback you have given the applicants.
 Please detail the circumstances and the applicant’s response.
 (250 words)

-She also said the school’s application will go live by July 15 and set a round one deadline of Oct.
+She also said the Ross application process will go live by July 15 and set a round one deadline of Oct.
 6 with notifications going out by Dec.
 19. The second round deadline is Jan.
 5, with a decision by March 13.
 The third and final deadline is March 23, with notification by May 15.